Netflix/clove/README.md

 * add a repo description and tags
 * upload an already-patched model
   * maybe create a table with the available pre-trained weights and reference performance
+* provide pre-trained weights for larger models
+* make it easy to install as a library
+* incorporate the weights in open_clip